patriciogonzalezvivo/eyeo16/README.md

 MAY 2014 - [**Skyline II**](http://patriciogonzalezvivo.com/2014/skylines/skylines.php?v=02)

 Note:
-In 2014, for thesis...
+In 2014, for my thesis...
-I was working on a series of **projects is about awareness and the tools we use to see the world around us**.
+I was working on a series of **projects about awareness and the tools we use to see the world around us**.
-This is a machine in particularly prints a large-scale horizon showing the transition between the city and the mountains.
+This machine in particularly prints a large-scale horizon showing the transition between the city and the mountains.

 --